Brooks Wheelan: Career

 Wheelan started performing stand-up comedy in his late teens in Iowa, then went to Kansas City and Chicago, before eventually moving to Los Angeles where he began to perform stand-up comedy full-time.
 Before joining Saturday Night Live, he performed stand-up comedy in Los Angeles while he had a job as a biomedical engineer, doing research on eyes and heart valves.
 In 2013, Wheelan was hired to write for Saturday Night Live for the 2013–2014 season and was made a cast member the week before the season started.
 After being fired from Saturday Night Live, Wheelan embarked on a stand-up tour entitled "The Brooks Wheelan Falls Back on Standup Comedy (Sorta) Tour", in reference to his firing.
 As part of his promotion for the tour he performed on Conan.

 Wheelan's first stand-up comedy album This Is Cool, Right? was released on January 27, 2015 to critical acclaim.
 The Laugh Button called it "one of the best albums of 2015", while The A.V.
 Club wrote, "This Is Cool, Right? is at turns manic, honest, and completely absurd.
 Brooks crafts jokes not unlike sketches, and has an ear for storytelling that finds universal truths in the examining of his personal life."
 As part of the promotion for the record, he appeared on Late Night with Seth Meyers.
 Wheelan also performed a stand-up set on a September 2015 episode of Comedy Central's The Half Hour.

 Saturday Night Live

 Wheelan was a recurring guest on Saturday Night Lives Weekend Update segment, using his stand-up stories as public service announcements against irresponsible behavior.
-On the Bruce Willis / Katy Perry episode, the commentary centered on having tattoos that have no meaning, with Wheelan showing off three tattoos he had in his youth: a tribal stamp on his left arm meant to look like the one Anthony Kiedis from Red Hot Chili Peppers has, a nautical star on his right arm, and a weird oceanscape on his side (which came from a doodle he drew in his freshman year of high school, and which does not make sense to him because he grew up in Iowa, which is not a coastal state).
-On the Anna Kendrick / Pharrell Williams episode, the commentary centered on the dangers of drinking alcohol, and the story of how his friends put butter down his pants while he was blacked out drunk and Wheelan worrying that he was dying of an undiscovered sexually transmitted disease.

-On July 14, 2014, Wheelan announced through Twitter that he was no longer a cast member of Saturday Night Live, stating, "FIRED FROM NEW YORK IT'S SATURDAY NIGHT!".
-Shortly after his firing, Wheelan admitted that he was not angry and that he was still friends with some of the cast members, and also said that he prefers stand-up.
+On July 14, 2014, Wheelan announced through Twitter that he was fired from the cast of Saturday Night Live.